django-commons/django-typer/doc/source/shell_completion.rst

 Install the Completion Hook
 ---------------------------

-django-typer_ comes with a management command called :mod:`~django_typer.management.commands.shellcompletion`.
+django-typer_ comes with a management command called :django-admin:`shellcompletion`.
 To install completions for your Django_ project simply run the install command:

 .. code-block:: bash